OpenAdaptAI/OpenAdapt/README.md

 See https://github.com/OpenAdaptAI/OpenAdapt/tree/main/openadapt/strategies for a complete list.
 More ReplayStrategies coming soon! (see [Contributing](#Contributing)).

+### Browser integration

+To record browser events in Google Chrome (required by the `BrowserReplayStrategy`), follow these steps:

+1. Go to your Chrome extensions page by entering [chrome://extensions](chrome://extensions/) in your address bar.

+2. Enable `Developer mode` (located at the top right).

+3. Click `Load unpacked` (located at the top left).

+4. Select the `chrome_extension` directory in the OpenAdapt repo.

+5. Make sure the Chrome extension is enabled by toggling the OpenAdapt Chrome extension enabled switch the right.

+6. Set the `RECORD_BROWSER_EVENTS` flag to `true` in `openadapt/data/config.json`.

 ## Features

 ### State-of-the-art GUI understanding via [Segment Anything in High Quality](https://github.com/SysCV/sam-hq):